 LIT4010 SCIENCE FICTION

 This course analyzes the evolution of science fiction from its early origins to the present.
 Sixteen short stories, one novel and two full-length films will be studied.
+Prerequisite: Sophomore status.
 (WI) Ouarter Credit Hours 4.5

 MATHEMATICS